-Of course, the judgments we make are seldom so directly linked.
-For example, judging rich people “bad”, doesn’t mean one fears them, or fears money directly.
-Nevertheless, rich people represent some issue, however tangential, that originates in a personal fear or need.
-Often, the negative bias toward the rich is sparked by our fairness instinct, (see PDF, Unfair Trade: Monkeys demand equitable exchanges).
-Such innate emotion (instinct) overwhelms any wish we may have for making fair and impartial judgment.
-There is a way around this dilemma however.
+Then again, fear and need can often link indirectly to the judgments we make.
+For example, judging rich people “bad”, doesn’t necessarily mean one fears them, or needs money.
+Nevertheless, rich people represent some tangential issue that resides in a critic’s personal fear or need.
+Often, our fairness instinct triggers the negative bias toward the rich, (google [Unfair Trade [Monkeys demand equitable exchanges]).
+Such instinctive emotion overwhelms any wish we have for making fair and impartial judgments.
+Yet, there is a way around this instinct-driven dilemma.

 Simply asking, “Why is this (you name it) the way it is” before passing either a positive or negative verdict helps avoid falling into a subjective bias-driven trap.
 For example, when I see someone behaving inappropriately, I ask, “What does he need or fear that drives him to such behavior?”
 Pausing to mull this over helps deflect the drama of judgment and ensuing conflict.
 This allows my need and fear to avoid contending with another’s need and fear.
 Chapter 8’s, It is because it does not contend that it is never at fault describes the liberating benefit.
 What’s more, viewing life this way reveals hidden facets of life that I’d otherwise miss noticing.